 These are great review by ClassMom on 5/7/2013

 The multiple uses for these are probably endless.
 I used these as the main gift in the trinket bags handed out at my 5th grade and 3rd grade daughters' Valentine Parties.
 We filled them with candy and the instructions/dye tabs so they could go home and make their own "lava lamps".
 They were a huge hit.
 We only had a half-hour for the party, so we quickly showed the sample, reviewed how to make the laval lamp when they got home, and that left time for exchanging Valentines and eating treats.
 I even received emails from parents whose kids were still raving about their lava lamps a few days later.
-(Posted on 5/7/13)

-A different use Review by Brett Knutson
+A different use review by Brett Knutson on 3/26/2013

 I am a scroller and wanted a better way to store and organize my blades.
 I'm not done yet, plan to get some different colored bottle caps.
 As you might not be able to see I can pull this out and take with me, the unit can be stood on it's own.
 Like the fact I can either put labels on the lid or slide description info on a sleeve into it, or both.
 Size makes for plenty of room and can reach finger in to grab the blade.
-(Posted on 3/26/13)

 I got these for my son for Christmas because he LOVES mixing together concoctions at home and calling them experiments!
 These are so safe (not glass)and durable and he can put the lid on and shake it up if he chooses.
 I love that if he loses the lid that he can just grab any soda bottle cap and use it.
 I have a hundred and one ideas for these!
 We will be using them soon at his Mad Scientist birthday party on his cake table (I will be filling them with candies and sprinkles to pour over ice cream).
-(Posted on 2/4/13)

-- Great Review by tracy
+Great review by tracy on 12/31/2012

 These tubes were great I used them to put my daughters invitations in I alson used them to put candy at her mad science party the kids loved it.
-(Posted on 12/31/12)

-Science With The Engineers, Inc Review by Thomas Chaput
+Science With The Engineers, Inc review by Thomas Chaput on 11/12/2012

 We have been using the baby soda bottles in classroom science experiments for the past 3 years.
 We decided to buy an extra set so we would not have to wash them between classes.
 We are trying to inspire elementary age kids to get excited about science in the S.E.
 Michigan area.
-(Posted on 11/12/12)

-Halloween Tricks and Great Prop Review by Diane
+Halloween Tricks and Great Prop review by Diane on 10/25/2012

 We wanted to do science "tricks" for our neighborhood.
 We did the instant snow and the atomic worms, but our visitors needed something to take their trick home in.
 Our idea was to make the garage a mad scientist's lab so test tubes were perfect.
 The locking caps made certain the contents did not leak onto candy gathered elsewhere.
 Also the caps on the bottom helped when filling them, so win-win.
-(Posted on 10/25/12)

-- Happy Customer Review by Cherie T.
+Happy Customer review by Cherie T. on 9/2/2012

 Good product, good selection, good price.
 I found exactly what I needed on the web site.
 The product was wrapped and delivered in very good condition in about 9 days after ordering.
 I would definitely recommend this product and web site to others.
-(Posted on 9/2/12)

-- Love them Review by Erin Dennis
+Love them review by Erin Dennis on 7/23/2012

 These are great for a million different reasons.
 And they are diswasher safe which is great for getting out oils.
-(Posted on 7/23/12)

-Not the same size - Test Tubes Review by Nancy B.
+Not the same size - Test Tubes review by Nancy B. on 5/30/2012

 I purchased test tubes in the past, but these are not the same.
 The ones I previously purchased held just enough water to do the making snow experiment, but these are about a teaspoon too small.
 I think the others were called baby soda bottles, but they were basically test tubes.
 All my other purchases were wonderful, but unfortunately, I was not able to use these test tubes for the reason I purchased them. -:(

 That doesn't sound right!
 One of our customer service representatives will be contacting you soon to find out what's going on with the Baby Soda Bottles.